Matej Maglica: Club career

-A youth product of the Croatian club Marsonia, Maglica moved to Germany with the youth academy of Backnang in 2015.
-He was promoted to their reserves, and eventually their senior team in 2017 before transferring to Göppingen.
-He joined Stuttgart II in June 2020, and after a successful debut season signed an extension on 2 April 2021.
+A youth product of the Croatian club Marsonia, Maglica moved to Germany with the youth academy of TSG Backnang in 2015.
+He was promoted to their reserves, and eventually their senior team in 2017 before transferring to SV Göppingen.
+He joined VfB Stuttgart II in June 2020, and after a successful debut season signed an extension on 2 April 2021.
 He made his professional debut with Stuttgart in a 1–0 Bundesliga loss to Arminia Bielefeld on 6 November 2021.

 On 3 January 2022, Maglica joined St. Gallen on loan until the end of the season.
 On 7 June 2022, St. Gallen exercised their option to purchase Maglica's contract.

+On 15 June 2023, Stuttgart activated the buy-back option in Maglica's St Gallen transfer with the defender returning to Germany on a two-year contract.

+On 2 July 2023, Maglica joined Darmstadt 98 on a year long loan until June 2024.
+He scored his first goal for the club with a header against Borussia Moenchengladbach on 17 September 2023 in the 10th minute of the game, before being sent off in the second half.

+On 30 October 2023, Darmstadt 98 announced that the loan deal will be converted to a permanent contract, signing af contract until June 2027.